CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/files-and-folders/invalid-path-exception.md

 * `<property-name>` is the name of the property that was an invalid folder path.
 * `<path>` is the path that was invalid.

+#### How to fix

+Ensure that the path provided is a valid folder path.

 ### Path provided is invalid

-The provided path has an incorrect syntax, or has illegal characters.
+The provided path has an incorrect syntax, or has illegal characters, or is too long.

 #### Message Format